Taking service to the next level

 - To have a cache of research that represents and informs our practice

-Many massage therapists find charting and research the most challenging aspects of their work.
+Many practitioner find charting and research the most challenging aspects of their work.
 My goal is to make charting and research more accessible, meaningful, and less intimidating.

 Toward that end I created Hands Heal EHR.